- The Movement

 - About SBA List

-Rep. Blackburn (right) with freshman Rep. Diane Black and SBA List President Marjorie Dannenfelser:
+Rep. Blackburn (right) with Rep. Diane Black and SBA List President Marjorie Dannenfelser:

 Marsha is married to Chuck Blackburn and they have two children.

 Rep. Blackburn (right) with Rep. Ileana Ros-Lehtinen and SBA List President Marjorie Dannenfelser at Real Women's Voices Lobbying Day:

 Rep. Blackburn speaks on the House floor in favor of defunding Planned Parenthood:

 Rep. Blackburn calls for no taxpayer-funded abortions on the House floor: